 I wasn’t in the program for the right reasons.

 As a writer, I thought I’d likely spend my career working for companies large enough to employ writers.
 Working with that assumption in mind, I thought I’d be able to differentiate myself and climb the corporate ladder quicker if I had a business degree under my belt.

 If you can’t tell by this point in the story, there are a lot of holes in my motivation — and even more when it came to my expectations.
 I was working a 40-hour-a-week job, taking my MBA courses, and trying to fit in an additional six credits per semester of prerequisites at the same time.
 Since my goals were to obtain three letters of credentials after my name instead of an actual education, I quickly fell behind in school.
 Which leads to my next shortcoming:

 I didn’t understand what I would learn in an MBA program.

-There are a lot of things an MBA won’t or can’t teach you (here’s just a small list).
+There are a lot of things an MBA won’t or can’t teach you.
 On the flip side, there are things that come standard in almost every MBA program, like the aforementioned accounting and finance classes.